Creating a Clear Line of Sight to Contribute: Aligning Employees with Business Strategy

 A clear measurement of success helps to focus work and energy.
 Leading metrics measure controllable activities that are predictive of achieving your goals.
 Lagging metrics measure goal attainment.

-What critical few 2-3 leading and lagging metrics best measure the team’s performance in the areas that matter most?
+What critical few 2-3 leading and lagging success metrics best measure the team’s performance in the areas that matter most?

 4. Team Priorities